Dragon Ball Z: Bio-Broly: Plot

 Bio-Broly pummels Goten, Trunks, and Android 18.
 Krillin saves Android 18 but is also defeated.
-Trunks lures Bio-Broly beneath a bio-fluid tank and destroys it, showering Bio-Broly in more of the fluid which appears to damage him.
+Trunks lures Bio-Broly beneath a bio-fluid tank and destroys it, showering Bio-Broly in more of the fluid, apparently causing him to dissolve although in reality, Bio-Broly has actually merged with the fluid and briefly re-emerged from the fluid as a giant head before disappearing again.
 They attempt to evacuate the island but Dr. Collie tells them that the bio-fluid will continue to spread until it covers the entire Earth.
-However, they discover that the fluid turns to stone upon contact with seawater so Goten, Trunks and Krillin each fire a Kamehameha wave at the base of the island, causing a massive wave of seawater to flood the island and turn the fluid to stone.
-A colossal sized Bio-Broly suddenly emerges from the sea but before he is able to attack, he too becomes solidified.
-Goten, Trunks, and Krillin blast him with a combined Kamehameha wave which destroys him.
+However, they discover that the fluid turns to stone upon contact with seawater, so Goten, Trunks and Krillin each fire a Kamehameha wave at the base of the island, causing a massive wave of seawater to flood the island and turn the fluid to stone.
+A gigantic Bio-Broly suddenly emerges from the sea but before he is able to attack, he too becomes solidified.
+Goten, Trunks, and Krillin blast him with a combined Kamehameha wave which destroys him for good.

-In the Other World, Goku receives orders from King Kai to help stop Broly who is rampaging in Hell.
+In the Other World, Goku receives orders from King Kai to help Pikkon stop Broly, who has been allowed to keep his physical body and is rampaging in Hell.